wilofice/genereux.github.io/coding/algorithms/_posts/2021-11-29-time-complexity.md

 because the time complexity of efficient sorting algorithms O(nlog(n).
 Another possibility is that the algorithm uses a data structure where each operation takes O(log(n)) time.

-In the following article, I will explain more about time complexities phases and estimation.
+In the following article (Time complexity (Part two)), I will explain more about time complexities phases and estimation.